MattiaFiore/pytorch_backend/README.md

 - [x] Each host must set his own IP address in an automatic whay
 - [x] Sending the actual tensor data
 - [x] Create the mininet topology in order to execute the code to test it
+- [x] Added sending loop in a thread
+- [x] Added queue to manage the packet that should be sent

 # Running the code